 IT leaders at Duke evaluated the testing market to identify the right solution for faster, safer SAP releases.
 Ultimately, they determined that Tricentis Tosca’s model-based testing and close partnership with SAP would help them achieve the testing excellence they were looking for: resilient test automation across Fiori, Hybris Marketing, Hybris Commerce, Customer Recommendation engine, SAP ISU, and HybrisC4C.

-The team started their journey by auditing the manual test scripts they had used in the past and introducing test automation in the highest risk areas.
+The team started their journey by auditing the manual test cases they had used in the past and introducing test automation in the highest-risk areas.
 The emphasis was placed on test cases with high business value that would need to be repeated from one release to the next.
-This resulted in a regression test suite of 150 test cases that run through 3 testing cycles in various environments for Duke’s weekly SAP releases.
+This risk-based approach resulted in a regression test suite of 150 test cases that run through 3 testing cycles in various environments for Duke’s weekly SAP releases.

 Thanks to Tricentis test automation, Duke’s test cases run unattended overnight and are completed in less than twelve hours – something that could never be possible with the manual testing method of the past.
-This has also led to earlier defect detection and resulted in higher quality code being deployed to production.
+This has also led to earlier defect detection and resulted in higher-quality code being deployed to production.

+Duke Energy now has the largest SAP Cloud for Customer (C4C) cloud-based user environment in the U.S. that’s running in a production environment.
 One early win in Duke’s ongoing S/4HANA transformation project: Duke has already been able to release unified billing for customers based on data generated from their SAP system.
 This has been a huge success for the business and created the consistent customer experience they were striving to achieve for the meter-to-cash process and customer support.

 “We were able to take our first deployment with S/4HANA into production versus having it on some other platform and then having to convert it.
 We had to shift and adjust, and then actually went in seven months earlier than the original schedule,” said Smith.